Quaid-e-Azam Zindabad

-The filming had been completed before the lockdown restrictions started due to the COVID-19 pandemic.
-Post-production was done in 2020 Distributed by Hum Films and Eveready Pictures, the film was released after a two years delay on Eid al-Adha, 8 July 2022 and opened to mixed reviews from critics.
+While the filming had been completed before the lockdown restrictions started due to the COVID-19 pandemic.
+Post-production was done in 2020 Distributed by Hum Films and Eveready Pictures, It was a modern concept of a Cop Hero film in the Pakistani Cinema, the film was released after a two years delay on Eid al-Adha, 8 July 2022 and became a Blockbuster.

+The film received mixed reviews from critics with criticism for its screenplay and praise for direction.
+It won Best Film (Viewers' choice) at the 22nd Lux Style Awards.

 Plot

 While performing his crime-fighting duties in Karachi, Inspector Gulab requests D.I.G.
 Babar to stop his promotion so he can continue collecting bribes under him, who works for Rana, a corrupt politician who owns a lion at his place.
 One day while on duty, Gulab encounters Jia, whose cell phone was snatched while she was rescuing pets.
 He recovers her cellphone as he falls for her, and starts giving her different pets for her animal shelter in an attempt to grow closer to her, but he does not seem to be interested in petting them as he loses control over her hamster.

 Gulab continues to thug common peddlers and threatens some to leave the place for the VIPs who have heavily paid him bribes; most of it is kept in a secret locker at Rana's place while Gulab himself keeps some of it.
-Later, when Munir, Gulab's father, discovers that he secretly stores the bribes he collects in his house, Munir dies in pain that even his son has ignored the lesson he taught him 20 years back to respect Muhammad Ali Jinnah, and began to follow the corrupt ones.
+Later, when Munir, Gulab's father, discovers that he secretly stores the bribes he collects in his house, Munir dies in pain that even his son has ignored the lesson he taught him 20 years ago to respect Muhammad Ali Jinnah, and has begun to follow the corrupt ones.
 Mourning Gulab, he still ignores the fact that his father raised him on Halal income as he preferred his will over his father's commands, so he finds Jinnah's pictures missing on Pakistani rupee notes, which his assistant, Ronaq, also notices assuming that Jinnah supervises their earnings and now he is upset about what they did.
-To confirm what they saw, they share awareness about Jinnah's respect towards those who had Haram income, and soon those people also find Jinnah's picture missing, including Babar and Rana; thus, their currency notes now seem fake.
+To confirm what they saw, they shared awareness about Jinnah's respect for those who had Haram income, and soon those people also find Jinnah's picture missing, including Babar and Rana; thus, their currency notes now seem fake.